Wabinab/Xenoblade-Chronicles-3-The-Book/src/15_taion.md

 That fat moebius with fan-like structure sticking from his eyebrow teased, "Hehehehehehe, He's awful forgetful, isn't he?
 Huh!{{footnote: This sounded with the Chinese "fourth tone", rather than "second tone".}}"

-The bull moebius crossed his hands, rebuted, "So?
+The bull moebius crossed his hands, rebutted, "So?
 I'm still breathing, ain't I?
 I had a ball with them kids, right until I had to scarper."

 The snakehead Medusa moebius came online, "Excuses are ten a penny."